teampheenix/StarCraft-Casting-Tool/README.md

 * **Automatic FTP-Upload** of all resources to provide resources to a co-caster
 * **Interaction with SC2-Observer-UI**: Automatically toogle Production Tab and set Score at the start of a Map
 * Nearly **unlimited Customization** via Skins and CSS

+## General Information
+The tool generates various browser sources (and text-files): Amongst others, two complete sets of corresponding *map icons* (including map, players, races, and score), a score icon (including the score, team names, and logos) and GSL-like *intros* (including player, race and team).
+All of these files can be included via local files and optionally uploaded to a specified FTP server to provide these files via remotely to others, for example, to your co-caster.

+StarCraft Casting Tool can monitor your SC2-Client to dectect the score, update it automatically, and provide corresponding player intros.
+On Windows, the tool can additionally and automatically set and toogle the score in your SC2-Observer UI and toggle the production tab at the start of a game.

+This tool should run on any operating system that supports Python 3, e.g., Windows, MacOS, and Linux (the interaction with the SC2-Observer-UI is currently only supported on Windows).

 ## Installation